Sameer-Programmer/Java/Collections.md

 * Collections -- In Java, which is a #Pre-defined class -- from Java.utils- package
 * This Collections class contains a certain number of methods --Those methods we can use to perform Certain Operations on Collection Object.

-Collection Interface contains 3 Child interfaces
+Collection Interface contains 3 Self_Java_Practice.Child interfaces
 * 1.List -----interface
 * 2.set ------interface
 * 3.Queue -----interface